pilamb/pdf-Django-sorter/README.rst

 - Commercial Code
 - Date when it was created
 - Date if it was modified
+- If there are 'keywords', they will be added as tags

 Also after upload, you can add manually: